slatedocs/slate/source/includes/api-reference/_index.html.md

 </p>

 <span class="description">
-Returns the user records for all users in the specified workspace or organization.
+Returns the compact records for all users in the specified workspace or organization.
-Results are sorted alphabetically by user names.
 </span>

 <h3 id="get-users-in-a-workspace-or-organization-parameters">Parameters</h3>